 Q: How do I check my semester marks?

 A: Log onto UNSW Moodle for any of your Mathematics and Statistics courses and click the Maths Info link.
 It will take you to the School of Mathematics and Statistics Student Web Portal where you can check your marks.

 Q: How do I find out my final marks for my Mathematics and Statistics courses?

 A: The School releases preliminary marks and grades one week before the official University marks are released.
-You get these the same way you get the semester work marks.
-For your final marks (including any passes conceded), login to myUNSW.
+You get these the same way you get the term work marks.
+For your final marks login to myUNSW.

 Q: I have applied for special consideration.
 How do I find out the result of the application?